kejin-qian/Malicious-URL-Classifier/README.md

 ### **Vision**:

-Increase Internet security by spotting malicious websites based on URL strings provided by users.
+Increase Internet security and improve the efficiency of malice detection by spotting malicious websites based on URL strings provided by users without downloading the webpage or crawling page contents.

 ### **Mission**:

-To improve the efficiency of malice detection by enabling users to identify malicious URLs prior to downloading the webpage or crawling page contents.
-This goal will be achieved by building a Machine-Learning predictive model using features extracted from the URL strings and information about the host based on features queried from WHOIS server.
-User input URLs will be added to internal database and predictive model will be re-trained in a timely basis using updated database to improve prediction accuracy.
+Classify URLs as Malicious or Secure using Machine-Learning predictive models based on features extracted primarily from the URL strings and Host-based features queried from WHOIS Server.
+User input URLs will be added to an internal URL database and the predictive model will be re-trained in a timely basis using updated database to improve prediction accuracy.

 ### **Success criteria**:

-Successfully build a Machine Learning predictive model that dynamically classifies user-provided URL string(s) into Malicious/Secure class(es) with a F-measure greater than 0.85 and AUC higher than 0.7.
+Successfully build a Machine Learning predictive model that dynamically classifies user-provided URL string(s) into Malicious/Secure class(es) with a F-score greater than 0.85 and AUC higher than 0.7.

-Collect 100 URLs from users and add them into URL database with corresponding classification results.
-Re-train the predictive model in a timely basis using updated database.
+Collect 100 URLs from users and add them into URL database with the corresponding classification results.
+Re-train the predictive model in a timely basis using updated database and achieve better performance metrics.

 ## Planned Work